 The goal of the Department is to provide for the humane care of found and injured or abused animals, the protection of the citizenry from stray and/or aggressive animals and the education of proper and responsible pet ownership.

-The mission of the Animal Control Department is to balance the health, safety and welfare needs of the people and the animals within the City of Hesperia.
+The mission of Animal Services is to balance the health, safety and welfare needs of the people and the animals within the City of Hesperia.

 Keeping Pets Safe in the Hot Summer Months